 1922: Victory is moved in to dry dock at Portsmouth, as she was unable to remain afloat, she underwent a huge amount of restoration and structural repair.

 1941: Victory sustained a small amount of damage from a bomb dropped by the Luftwaffe.
-Part of the foremast was damaged.
-German propaganda claimed that they had destroyed the Victory and the Admiralty issued a denial to counter this claim.
+Part of the foremast was damaged (you can see part of the damage to this day).
+German propaganda claimed that they had destroyed the Victory and the Admiralty was forced to issue a denial to counter this claim.

-2015: Victory celebrated her 250th birthday and was repainted in a more historically accurate colour scheme.
-She is still undergoing serious conservation work in order to ensure that she is stable, which is why she currently has no top masts.
-The keel was dropping by around 0.5cm per year due to water damage and the dry dock cradle was putting a lot of stress on her hull.
+2015: Victory celebrated a 250th birthday and was repainted in a more historically accurate colour scheme.
+Still undergoing serious conservation work in order to ensure that the ship is stable, there are currently no top masts.
+The keel was dropping by around 0.5cm per year due to water damage and the dry dock cradle was putting a lot of stress on the hull.

-If you want to visit HMS Victory, she is part of Portsmouth Historic Dockyard – Click here for their website – For more information on opening times, prices etc…
+If you want to visit HMS Victory, this incredible ship is part of Portsmouth Historic Dockyard – Click here for their website – For more information on opening times, prices etc…